tudelft3d/latex-getting-started/README.md

   - [MathCha](https://www.mathcha.io/)
   - [draw.io](https://www.draw.io/)
+  - [OmniGraffle](https://www.omnigroup.com/omnigraffle) (macOS and iOS; nice, but €€€)

 ### Equation writers

   - Grapher (macOS Utilities) Graphical interface to write equations that offers the option to copy them as LaTeX expression
+  - LaTeXiT (macOS) utility to write equations in LaTeX and export them for use in other software

 ### Help to make tables